TommyLe3825/C-Plus-Plus-Full-Course/IntrotoCPP/README.md

 Task: Create a program that outputs the correct coffee type based on the user's choice.

 The choice variable is taken from input and is a number that corresponds to the coffee type.

+## **Playground Tickets (Multiple Conditions):**
+You are making an app to control the entrance of a playground and output the ticket category based on the age of the customer.

+There are 3 categories of tickets:

+Free: Ages 0-3 get free tickets
+Discounted: Ages 4-6 get discounted tickets.
+Normal: Ages 7+ get a normal ticket.

+Task: Take the age of the customer as input, then output the ticket category corresponding to that age.

+For example, if the user enters 5 as the age, the output should be "Discounted".